Using the Physical Presence Test Towards Your Expat Tax Returns

 For more information about the physical presence test, please see the IRS website.

-If you have questions about the physical presence test, your qualifications regarding the foreign earned income exclusions and foreign tax credit, or would like our help filing your US expat tax returns, please contact us.
+Have a look at this video post that details the requirements of the Physical Presence Test.
+If you have questions about the Physical Presence Test, your qualifications regarding the Foreign Earned Income Exclusion and foreign tax credit, or if you would like our help filing your US expat tax returns, please contact us.